 But then the Italian government struck a blow to their branding efforts in 1932.
 In an effort to cull wine fraud, they defined Chianti as a wine from a broad range of hills in central Tuscany.
 The concept of subzones was instituted, creating a cadre of Chianti-named wines from divergent terroir: Chianti Rùfina, Chianti Colline Pisane, Chianti Colli Aretini, and so forth.
+(And here is an important note in light of recent developments: subzones are larger and more broad than the villages recently codified for the Gran Selezione).
 Of these subzones, the heart of the region — the very birthplace of the name and the wine, and to many, the ideal terroir for Sangiovese — would be known as Chianti Classico.

 The greater Chianti appellation would be granted DOC status in 1967, with a loose interpretation of the Ricasoli formula — allowing 30% white grapes! — serving as the regulated guideline for winemakers.
 The DOC status, plus the end of the mezzadria system, generated increased plantings.
 But in many cases, the quality of the wines suffered due to poor site-selection and the ubiquitous use of Trebbiano in the blend.